bzimmer/ma/README.md

-   find, search  Search for albums or folders by name ls, list      List nodes, albums, and/or images new, create   Create a new node patch         patch the metadata of albums and images rm            Delete an entity similar       Identify similar images title         Create a title following the specified convention
+   find, search  Search for albums or folders by name ls, list      List nodes, albums, and/or images new, create   Create a new node patch         Patch the metadata of albums and images rm            Delete an entity similar       Identify similar images title         Create a title following the specified convention